 Of course, you’ll ultimately switch to newer hardware, at which time your hard discs will have to be destroyed.
 Even if you clean them beforehand, throwing them away is not an option since dumpster-diving burglars might retrieve leftover data.
 You also don’t want to experiment with destructive DIY methods such as driving nails through your hardware.
 Instead, it would be best if you worked with a business that can safely destroy and recycle your hard drives for you or overwrite all traces of data before reselling them to recuperate some costs.
-What is the significance of securely destroying old hard drives?
+What is the significance of hard drive destruction?
 Here are a few arguments that should persuade you of the importance of destroying old and unused hard drives.

 Safeguard Private Information